jamescherti/vim-tab-bar.el/README.md

 ## Overview

-The `vim-tab-bar.el` package makes the Emacs built-in `tab-bar` look in a manner reminiscent of Vim's tabbed browsing interface.
-It also makes sure that the `tab-bar` appearance remains consistent with the overall color scheme of the current theme.
+The `vim-tab-bar.el` package enhances Emacs' built-in tab-bar, giving it a style similar to Vim's tabbed browsing interface.
+It also ensures that the tab-bar's appearance aligns with the current theme's overall color scheme.

 This is how the Emacs `vim-tab-bar.el` package makes the `tab-bar` appear:
 ![](https://raw.githubusercontent.com/jamescherti/vim-tab-bar.el/main/.screenshots/emacs-tab-like-vim.png)